 Good MorningEquity markets advanced on Wednesday, led by NVIDIA and hope that AI would drive the company to new highs: those hopes were met.
 The company's Q2 revenue is 33% better than the company's "jaw-dropping" guidance, and guidance was raised again.
 The takeaway from the report is that data centers and big tech are shifting away from traditional computing into high-speed computing and AI, and NVIDIA is the foundation of AI.

 The news sent shares of NVIDIA up more than 5.0% in premarket trading, and the rally should continue.
 The guidance will lead the analysts to up their targets for the Q3 and FY results and the longer-term outlook.
 The question for investors is if it's time to go all-in on AI and if that means chasing NVIDIA shares higher.
 Given the results, it is possible that NVIDIA shares could gain another high-double-digit advance before the end of the year.
-Featured: Could this be crypto's biggest Trump win?
-(Ad)
+Featured: The case for trading fewer setups, not more (Ad)

 |